 3. Get out of debt

 About half the families that have credit cards carry a balance.
-And luckily, because of the Credit CARD Act, your statement now tells you how long it will take to pay off that debt if you make only the minimum payment each month.
+Your statement now tells you how long it will take to pay off that debt if you make only the minimum payment each month.

-What if you owe $2,800 on your card and have a 12 percent interest rate?
-The Federal Reserve credit card repayment calculator says that if you don’t add any new charges to the card and make only the $56 minimum payment, it will take you 14 years to pay off the card and cost you $2,194 in interest.
+Owe $2,800 on your card and have an 18 percent interest rate?
+Credit card calculators will tell you that if you make only the minimum payment, $56, or 2 percent, it will take you nearly 30 years to pay that off the card.
+Along the way, you’ll pay nearly $6,800 in interest.

 Don’t fall victim to this trap.
-Instead, develop a debt-management plan that can be executed with funds allocated from your budget.
-You can pay off that debt in a year with a monthly payment of $249 and pay only $186 in interest.
+Instead, develop a debt-management plan that can use funds from your budget.
+You can pay off that debt in a year with a monthly payment of $250 and pay only $288 in interest.
 See “The Best Way to Pay Off Debt.”

 4. Plan your meals

 When making the grocery list for the week, plan your meals around the sales and corresponding coupons that are available.
 Since couponing can be very time- consuming, you can also try eliminating a few items from your list or substituting generics to save at least $20 per week.

 The little luxuries may seem inexpensive and worthwhile, but they add up rather quickly.
 Try cutting variable expenses, such as coffee drinks, smoking, gym memberships and cable TV.
 Shaving down your $3 caffeinated beverage from five to two cups per week can save you up to $468 per year.
 On the other hand, if you cut out that $55 monthly gym membership and seek free alternatives, you can save up to $660.

 Switching to a less expensive insurance company can save you money, so it’s definitely worth looking into.
 Even if you have been with one car insurance company for years, use online comparison tools and shop around to find the most competitive rate.
 See Year-End Review: 10 Tips to Cut Car Insurance Costs.